Running autofonce

 Once this file has been generated, you should check its content to verify that it matches your own setting.
 See the Project Configuration section for more information.

-In the presence of a autofonce.toml
+In the presence of a autofonce.toml file, autofonce

 will run the tests from the directory containing this file, within a

-sub-directory _autofonce/
+sub-directory _autofonce/.

-is absent and the .autofonce
+If autofonce.toml is absent and the .autofonce project

-file is used, then autofonce
+file is used, then autofonce will use the build directory

-as the directory where to create
+detected by the build_anchors as the directory where to create

-the _autofonce/
+the _autofonce/ directory.

 Listing all tests